isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Differentiating Instruction in the Primary English Language Classroom.md

 ---
 ### Overview

-In the SFEd courses on Inquiry-Based Learning (IBL), you will:
+In the SFEd courses on Differentiated Instruction (DI), you will:
 *   actively inquire into:

-	*   your practice of IBL as a teacher of EL, or
+	*   your practice of DI as a teacher of EL, or
-	*   your practice of leading others in their learning about IBL as leaders in the teaching, learning and assessment of EL at the primary level; and
+	*   your practice of leading others in their learning about DI as leaders in the teaching, learning and assessment of EL at the primary level; and

 *   learn together with other participants to apply your learning and reflect on your practice, which includes the use of technology to promote active student learning in participatory, connected and reflective classrooms.